Train Travel to Guildford

 An annual ‘season’ ticket will usually offer the best value for money if you are travelling more than 3 days per week.
 Tickets bought for short periods or on a daily basis will cost more, particularly if your journey is during ‘peak’ transport hours in the morning.
 Peak transport hours vary between operators and on routes so please consult the train operator’s websites using the links on the right hand side of this page.

 Most train journeys require you to purchase a ticket before boarding either online, from the ticket office at the station or via a ticket machine.
-Tickets are available from the conductor if you board at certain stations operated by First Great Western on the Reading to Gatwick line.
+Tickets are available from the conductor if you board at certain stations operated by Great Western Railway on the Reading to Gatwick line.

 Like all forms of transport, the cost of train travel has increased in recent years but the train is either better value or comparable to the cost of commuting by car on a daily basis from the following towns: